anas-awadalla/Incepto/README.md

-# Incepto: Adversarial ML Framework for Medical Models
+# Incepto: Adversarial ML and Model Interpretability Framework for Medical Models

 This project is built on top of https://github.com/pokaxpoka/deep_Mahalanobis_detector and the paper: https://arxiv.org/abs/1807.03888